Encorebg/SoftUni/README.md

-All tasks from SoftUni - course.
+All tasks from SoftUni - JavaScript course.